Mission San Xavier del Bac: History

 In 1872, the Sisters of St. Joseph of Carondelet opened a school at the mission for the Tohono O'odham children.
 In 1895, a grant of $1,000 was given to repair the building.
 More classrooms were added in 1900.
 The Franciscans returned to the mission in 1913.
 In 1947, they built a new school next to the church for the local children.

+Missionaries

+Like most missions in New Spain, San Xavier was manned by Jesuits until their 1767 expulsion from Mexico; afterwards, they were replaced by Franciscans.